The Orange Nebula office is dark and empty. 4:45am is like that. A gentle glow is pouring in off the wet street and the world is wonderfully still.

 I LOVE YOU OATMEAL DRAGON

-When it came to the main Kickstarter video for Unsettled, we wanted to do something different and, if we could do it artistically, something a little weird.
+When it came to the main Unsettled Kickstarter video, we wanted to do something different and, if we could do it artistically, something a little weird.
 Rarely are we comfortable putting out the same old standard thing.
 Any time you see us doing the standard thing (which totally happens) go ahead and just know: we’re uncomfortable about it.

 Enter Christian Kang, the man responsible for everything you like about the Unsettled video.
 He is exactly our kind of people; he appreciates deep creative and a mindful willingness to reach for something different.
 He’s also offensively talented and has a sophisticatedly silly sense of humor.
 We positively adore him.
 If there’s justice in the world we’ll never be able to afford him again.